Marta Robles

-Marta Robles (born 30 June 1963) is a Spanish journalist and writer.
+Marta Susana Robles Gutiérrez (born 30 June 1963) is a Spanish journalist and writer.

 Radio

 Marta Robles holds a degree in Information Sciences, Journalism branch, from the Complutense University of Madrid.
 Before graduating she began working at the magazine Tiempo in 1987.
 In 1989 she made the leap to the world of radio, presenting the program Caliente y frío on Radio Intercontinental, at the same time as her early work in television, where she started in 1988.

 From there she went to Cadena SER, where she directed and presented an early-morning show entitled De la noche a la mañana.
 On the same station she hosted El Serial in 1993, with Javier Capitán and Luis Figuerola-Ferreti, and directed and presented Si amanece nos vamos from 1993 to 1994 and A vivir que son dos días from 1994 to 1996.

 In 1998 she joined Onda Cero, where she directed and presented the afternoon program A toda radio until 2000.
 In 2001 she collaborated on Carlos Herrera's program Herrera en la onda.

 From September 2008 to June 2010 Robles worked on the Punto Radio program Queremos hablar, presented by Ana García Lozano.

 In 2011 she contributed to the program En Casa de Herrero on esRadio.

 Since March 2013, she has directed and presented Entre Comillas, a magazine dedicated to the creation of Spanish literature, cinema, and music for EFE.